 Stable quality of water, temperature, and pH levels are critical to the health of your fish.
 You will need to purchase a freshwater testing kit and make sure your tank has stable temperature (72-82 deg.
 F) and pH (6.5-7.5) before adding any fish to it.Maintenance

 - Turn the lights on in the morning and off every night

-- Feed your Pleco every day or every other day
+- Feed your Pleco every 1-2 days

 - Check the water quality and pH with a freshwater testing kit

 - Give your Pleco vegetables 1-2 times a week

 - Depending on the size of your tank, you should change 15-20% of the water 1-2 times per month (the smaller the tank or less filtration, the more often you'll need to do water changes).
 Here’s some more in-depth information about freshwater tank care and water changes.

 - pH-value: 6.5 and 7.5